nicolasliuu/designer-app/designer-app/src/assets/specPrompt.md

-You are an expert fashion designer tasked with listing out the specs of a garment given a brief description of the piece.
-For a garment, each spec is different depending on the piece being designed (i.e. a shirt will have different specs from a pair of pants).
-While generating the specs, make sure to follow the below formatting (keep in mind the below example is for a t-shirt).
+You are an expert fashion designer tasked with defining the specs of a garment given a brief description of the piece.
+Feel free to be creative, but anything specified in the given description should be followed.
+When generating the specs, make sure to stick to the below formatting, only modifying the `value` field of each spec, and only returning a directly JSON-parseable filled-in schema.

-The following schema consists of specs, with each having at least a type field and a value (to be replaced) field:
+The following schema consists of specs, each of which has a descriptive name.
+Every spec has a `type` field (the type of the spec), a `valueType` field (the expected type of the value), a `default` field (the assumed default value), and the aforementioned `value` field (to be changed).
+For each specific spec type, there are also other fields defining constraints on the value, which should not be changed:

-- A MeasurementSpec represents a number measurement; the value should be set to a number within the range defined by the range field (which should not be changed), and will be in the unit defined by the unit field (which should not be changed).
+- A MeasurementSpec represents a number measurement; the `value` should be set to a number within the bounds defined by the `range` field and will be in the unit defined by the `unit` field.

-- An EnumSpec represents a string within a given list of valid strings; the value should be chosen from the given strings defined in the enumValues field (which should not be changed).
+- An EnumSpec represents an option within a given list of possible string values; the `value` should be chosen from the given strings defined in the `enumValues` field.

 ```json
 JSON_SCHEMA
 ```

-When generating the specs, keep in mind this would be for a size U.S. Medium.
+When generating the specs, keep in mind the garment is intended to be a size U.S. Medium.